USA Track & Field: History

-The Athletics Congress (TAC) emerged from the AAU in late 1979, when its first annual meeting was conducted in Las Vegas, in conjunction with the annual AAU Convention.
+The Athletics Congress (TAC) emerged from the AAU in late 1979; its first annual meeting was conducted in Las Vegas in conjunction with the annual AAU Convention.
 A constitutional convention was subsequently held in Dallas–Fort Worth in 1980.

 In 1992, TAC changed its name to USA Track & Field (USATF) to increase recognition for the organization and for the sport in the United States.
-However, USATF inherited from AAU the 57 regional associations which are responsible for promoting the sport in a particular state or locality.
+USATF inherited from AAU the 57 regional associations that are responsible for promoting the sport in a particular state or locality.
 Many of these associations were viewed as unaccountable to their members and some were accused of operating in a racially discriminatory manner.
-In addition, in some areas, the AAU continues to organize track and field events, including youth running programs.

-In response, the USATF restructured the Associations, and adopted Regulation 15, which set minimum standards for association performance and called for biannual accreditation of each association under those standards.
+In response, the USATF restructured the regional associations and adopted Regulation 15, which set minimum standards for association performance and called for biannual accreditation of each association under those standards.

 In May 2008, the United States Olympic Committee notified USATF that its governance was deficient and threatened to remove its national governing body status unless major reforms were made.
-In response, at USATF's December 2008 Convention, the size of its board of directors was reduced from 31 members who had represented constituencies within the organization to 15, and none of the new directors could have an operating role in the organization.
+In response, at USATF's December 2008 convention, the size of its board of directors was reduced from 31 members, who had represented constituencies within the organization, to 15, and none of the new directors could have an operating role in the organization.
 Most of the new board members represented sponsoring organizations.
-On February 18, 2009, the members of the new, reduced Board were announced.
+On February 18, 2009, the members of the new, reduced board were announced.

-2020 Olympic Trials held in 2021

-The United States Olympic & Paralympic Committee (USOPC) and the TrackTown USA Local Organizing Committee announced the release of the updated competition schedule for the postponed 2020 U.S. Olympic Team Trials – Track and Field, that took place in June 18–27, 2021, at Hayward Field in Eugene, Oregon.

-Recent Highlights
+Post-reorganization performance

-Since the founding of the new board and the hiring of Siegel as CEO, USATF in 2016 achieved his highest medal count at an Olympics since 1936 (32) and its most-ever medals at a world championships, by winning 30 at the 2017 IAAF World Championships.
-The organization has seen explosive growth of its budget and sponsor ranks, with the annual budget growing from $22M to nearly $37M.
+After the restructuring of the board and the hiring of Max Siegel as CEO, USATF in 2016 achieved its highest medal count at an Olympics since 1936 (32) and its most-ever medals at a world championships, winning 30 at the 2017 IAAF World Championships.
+The organization has seen growth of its budget and sponsor ranks, with the annual budget growing from $22 million to nearly $37 million.
 In 2016, it established an "Athlete Revenue Distribution Model" that provided additional money to elite athletes.